-Herbal medicine can truly be a medicine by and for the people.
-One way to demystify herbal medicine and to empower folks to practice herbal self-care is by setting up HerbCare Stations.
-We have installed HerbCare Stations (aka self-care stations) at community centers, co-housing facilities, occupations, shelters, and offices.
+They can literally go anywhere people do!
+We have installed HerbCare Stations (aka self-care stations) at community centers, co-housing facilities, occupations, shelters, refugee camps, and offices.
 We’ve pushed them around on carts and set-up pop-up HerbCare stations in city parks and at health fairs, festivals and gatherings.

 - Create signage to help folks find what they need and learn more about the remedies and herbs.